 If we’re talking about manifestos in a very broad sense, as a statement of a group’s goals or agenda or worldview, then they can be found throughout history as far back as you care to look.
-It’s often associated with political statements – as in, for instance, the Communist Manifesto.
+They are often associated with political statements – as in, for instance, the Communist Manifesto.
 In the art world, manifestos are especially associated with the avant garde in the first half of the twentieth century, who – honestly just wouldn’t shut up about them.
 The Futurists had a bunch of manifestos (including, obviously, the Futurist Manifesto), the Vorticists had BLAST, the Surrealists had some, the Constructivists – you couldn’t swing a cat in the 1910s and ’20s without hitting some fucking European with an avant garde manifesto.
 And there are some pretty clear indicators as to why all these manifestos slithered out of that period’s artistic soup.
 It was the beginning of the modern world, a new era in history.
 Queen Victoria died in 1901, the Second Industrial Revolution was underway – things were changing.
 Of course it came out in the art.
 The Futurists were inspired by modern inventions like the car and the airplane – and not just inspired, but driven to write their manifestos – these declarative, bold statements, assertions of the brave new world bursting out of the stuffy heritage of the past.

 More recently, with the emergence of video games as a new media form, we’ve seen another whole slate of manifestos.
 The Game Studies journal has its very proud opening editorial – “2001 can be seen as the Year One of Computer Game Studies as an emerging, viable, international, academic field” – but it lacks some of the punch of BLAST.
 Different writers and game developers have their own quasi-manifestos, even if they don’t necessarily call them that – for instance, I’ve written before about Ian Bogost, a relatively major figure in Game Studies who’s currently writing broadsides for the Atlantic – pieces with titles like ‘Video Games Are Better Without Stories’.
 I wrote about that article back in 2019, with some hesitation over the fact that this academic figure was writing what amounted to a hot take opinion piece.
 It was hard to judge how to respond.
 Should you take the idea seriously or write it off as entertainment?
 The ideas and arguments weren’t rigorous enough for the first option, and yet there were too many references to specific academic texts to treat it as idle fun.
 It occupied this uncomfortable place where it wasn’t properly one thing or the other – and I wasn’t totally sure how to read it.